GravelDeluxe/MunchiesMaps/.github/README.md

-# Munchies Maps – Night-friendly stops for long rides
+# Munchies Maps – Night-friendly stops for your ride

 Munchies Maps is an early-stage, community-driven map for cyclists, focused on **night-friendly stops for long rides**.
 While it was originally designed with night rides in mind, **it is equally useful during daytime rides, touring and bikepacking**.